Brian Holden Reid

-Brian Holden-Reid (born 1952) is a British military historian.
+Brian Holden Reid (born 1952) is a British military historian specializing in the American Civil War and contemporary wars in Europe.

 Career

-Holden-Reid studied at University of Hull, University of Sussex and University of London.
+Holden Reid studied at University of Hull, University of Sussex and University of London.
 He taught at Polytechnic of North London and City University London.
 In 1982 he joined King's College London and the Department of War Studies, KCL.
 He was appointed lecturer in 1987, to senior lecturer in 1992 and to chair in 2000.
 He served as Head of the Department of War Studies 2001–2007, and in 2007 he was awarded the Fellowship of King's College (FKC), the highest honour the college can award its alumni and staff.
 He was also a member of the College Council 2010–2019.

-Holden-Reid is also a fellow of the Royal Historical Society, the Royal Geographical Society, the Royal Society of Arts (RSA) and the Royal United Services Institute (RUSI).
+Holden Reid is also a fellow of the Royal Historical Society, the Royal Geographical Society, the Royal Society of Arts (RSA) and the Royal United Services Institute (RUSI).
 From 1984 to 1987 he was editor of the RUSI Journal in Whitehall, and he edited the RUSI's publications, including its Defence Studies Series (Macmillan).
 In 1996 he became a Consultant Editor (Military History) to the RUSI Journal, and has continued to be a member of its editorial board and numerous other journals.